gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 🙌 This will fix problems for **data sources** where the data fields can change.

+For example, [Sanity.io](https://sanity.io) (A Headless CMS) has created a source plugin ([gridsome-source-sanity](/plugins/gridsome-source-sanity)) that uses the Schema API to make sure Gridsome know what fields that are being used in Sanity.io.

 Read more about the [Schema API](/docs/schema-api/)

 ## New template configuration